Share

 Standard papaya spacing giving 1,200 plants/acre; plant 3 seeds per pit, then thin to 1–2 plants after sex determination at first flower emergence

-Varieties for Organic Papaya Farming
+Which Varieties Suit Organic Papaya Farming?

 • Red Lady (Taiwan 786): The dominant commercial variety across India; red-fleshed; large fruit (1.5–3 kg); sweet with high brix (12–14°); excellent shelf life; hybrid — buy fresh seed each season; does not transmit Papaya Ring Spot Virus (PRSV) as readily as older varieties